Paracetamol: Interactions

 Prokinetic agents such as metoclopramide accelerate gastric emptying, shorten time (tmax) to paracetamol peak blood plasma concentration (Cmax), and increase Cmax.
 Medications slowing gastric emptying such as propantheline and morphine lengthen tmax and decrease Cmax.
 The interaction with morphine may result in patients failing to achieve the therapeutic concentration of paracetamol; the clinical significance of interactions with metoclopramide and propantheline is unclear.

 There have been suspicions that cytochrome inducers may enhance the toxic pathway of paracetamol metabolism to NAPQI (see Paracetamol#Pharmacokinetics).
 By and large, these suspicions have not been confirmed.
 Out of the inducers studied, the evidence of potentially increased liver toxicity in paracetamol overdose exists for phenobarbital, primidone, isoniazid, and possibly St John's wort.
 On the other hand, the anti-tuberculosis drug isoniazid cuts the formation of NAPQI by 70%.

 Ranitidine increased paracetamol area under the curve (AUC) 1.6-fold.
 AUC increases are also observed with nizatidine and cisapride.
 The effect is explained by these drugs inhibiting glucuronidation of paracetamol.

 Paracetamol raises plasma concentrations of ethinylestradiol by 22% by inhibiting its sulfation.
 Paracetamol increases INR during warfarin therapy and should be limited to no more than 2 g per week.

 Pharmacology

 Pharmacodynamics

-Paracetamol appears to exert its effects through two mechanisms: the inhibition of cyclooxygenase and actions of its metabolite AM404.
+Paracetamol appears to exert its effects through two mechanisms: the inhibition of cyclooxygenase (COX) and actions of its metabolite N-arachidonoylphenolamine (AM404).